json-schema-org/referencing/draft-handrews-jri.md

 A context-independent format MUST NOT allow any non-JRI-reference keywords in the same object as any JRI reference keyword.[^11]

 [^11]: Should we allow a context-independent format to allow non-JRI keywords in reference objects as long as it mandates that they are, in all circumstances, ignored?
-Aside from `$comment`, this seems like asking for trouble, and OpenAPI and AsyncAPI notably forbid any properties other than `$ref` in their Reference Objects.
+Aside from `"$comment"`, this seems like asking for trouble, and OpenAPI and AsyncAPI notably forbid any properties other than `"$ref"` in their Reference Objects.
 But it would be closer to JSON Reference behavior.

 ### Finding JRI identifiers

-A context-independent format MUST NOT allow JRI identifiers anywhere other than its root object or under a `$defs` keyword appearing (recursively) in the root object.[^10]
+A context-independent format MUST NOT allow JRI identifiers anywhere other than its root object or under a `"$defs"` keyword appearing (recursively) in the root object.[^10]

 [^10]:Alternatively, we could treat them like the reference keywords and require that they be allowed anywhere.
 Neither approach works with JSON Schema, but the JSON Schema vocabulary for JRI proposed in a later section would provide a way to do so.